Younger Futhark Runes – Origins, Magic, and Meaning

 Why are there only two trees present, the yew and the birch out of so many kinds that must have been known to the farming, and forest-dwelling people of ancient and medieval Scandinavia?

-Traditional origins of the runes
+Traditional origins of the Norse runes

-Despite the skepticism of scholars, the words of Odin as described to us in the Hávamál, a collection of wise sayings, tell a very different and vivid story.
+Despite the skepticism of some scholars, the words of Odin as described to us in the Hávamál, a collection of wise sayings, tell a very different and vivid story.
 The Rúnatal section in the poem goes into some detail on the subject.

 Havamal